rozhnn/rozhnn.github.io/README.md

         </nav>
     </header>
 <p>
     Hello!
 I am Rozhan Ghafari, a computer science student at Yazd University.
 I am interested in technology and programming and am in my second year of study.
-I am eager to learn and gain new experiences in the field of information technology and software development.</p>
+I am eager to learn and gain new experiences in the field of information technology and software development.
+My goal in participating on GitHub is continuous learning, sharing knowledge, and collaborating with other developers.
+I am looking for interesting and challenging projects where I can contribute and benefit from the experiences of others.
+Additionally, I want to be recognized as a better developer and help the software community.
+By collaborating on these projects, I not only enhance my skills but also contribute to the growth and progress of others.</p>
     <main>
         <p>Github page</p>
     </main>